 We’re glad you asked because DoNotPay is not only the search platform for clinical trials.
 With our app, you can easily get a refund from United Airlines, cancel your Gold’s Gym membership with no fuss, or learn how to stop dangerous phishing emails.

-Access DoNotPay from any web browser and explore how to save money, reduce paperwork, and fight bureaucracy!
+Access DoNotPay from any and explore how to save money, reduce paperwork, and fight bureaucracy!
 Reach for our app when you have to:

 - Deal with headache-inducing bills